cloudmesh-community/book/chapters/prg/python/python-install.md

 If you like to activate it when you start a new terminal, please add this line to your `.bashrc` or `.bash_profile`

+If you use zsh please add it to `.zprofile` instead.